ChristosChristofidis/awesome-deep-learning/README.md

 138. [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) - MNIST like fashion product dataset consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
 139. [Large-scale Fashion (DeepFashion) Database](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html) - Contains over 800,000 diverse fashion images.
 Each image in this dataset is labeled with 50 categories, 1,000 descriptive attributes, bounding box and clothing landmarks
 140. [FakeNewsCorpus](https://github.com/several27/FakeNewsCorpus) - Contains about 10 million news articles classified using [opensources.co](http://opensources.co) types
+141. [SANAD: Single-Label Arabic News Articles Dataset for Automatic Text Categorization](https://data.mendeley.com/datasets/57zpx667y9/2) - SANAD Dataset is a large collection of Arabic news articles that can be used in different Arabic NLP tasks such as Text Classification and Word Embedding.
+The articles were collected using Python scripts written specifically for three popular news websites: AlKhaleej, AlArabiya and Akhbarona.
 ### Conferences

 1. [CVPR - IEEE Conference on Computer Vision and Pattern Recognition](http://cvpr2018.thecvf.com)